RobMeades/nginx_https_reverse_proxy_to_lan/README.md

 - Open a browser on your local machine and navigate to `https://remote_machine`; you should now see "400 Bad Request: no required SSL certificate was sent".

 # Giving Access
 The steps required for setup of each client that wishes to access `https://remote_machine` are set out below.
-Generation of the key/Certificate Signing Request may be done either by the user (typically a Linux user will know how to do this) or you may do it yourself (which would be necessary for mobile phones and might be an easier option for Windows users since then there is no need to install OpenSSL on their machine).
+Generation of the key/CSR may be done either by the user (typically a Linux user will know how to do this) or you may do it yourself (which would be necessary for mobile phones and might be an easier option for Windows users since then there is no need to install OpenSSL on their machine).
 Getting the user to do it is preferred as that way their private key never leaves their device.

 ## "User Generates Private Key" Method
-Use this method if the user answers yes to the question "are you OK to run OpenSSL to generate private keys and signing requests?"; if so, make sure that, when they send you their Certificate Signing Request (see below), they populate the `Organisation Name` with the name of their device and the `E-mail Address` field with their e-mail address.
+Use this method if the user answers yes to the question "are you OK to run OpenSSL to generate private keys and signing requests?"; if so, make sure that, when they send you their certificate signing request (see below), they populate the `Organisation Name` with the name of their device and the `E-mail Address` field with their e-mail address.

 ### Generation
 - Ask the user to install [OpenSSL](https://www.ibm.com/docs/en/ts4500-tape-library?topic=openssl-installing) on the device they wish to access the automated test system from, if they've not done so already,